Skip to main content

 Links and files

 • Be careful on what links you click on or what files you save or open.
-The criteria is that you should not open any e-mail, click on links or open files that comes from unknown persons or organisations.
+The criteria are that you should not open any e-mail, click on links or open files that comes from unknown persons or organizations.

 Wireless networks